LapTQ/hello-cpp/summaries/syntax-and-snippnet.md

 arr.pop_back();    // pop from the top of the stack arr.back();        // get the top of the stack, doesn't remove it
 ```

+## Arrays of class types

+We’ll use structs to illustrate our points in this lesson.
+The material applies equally well to classes.